AconCavy/atcoder-challenge-cs/README.md

 ## Create project

-Creates base project with a project name using the `atcoder.bat` on Windows, the `atcoder.sh` on Mac Os or Linux.
+Creates base project with a project name using the `atcoder.bat` on Windows, the `atcoder.sh` on macOS or Linux.
 After that, the specified contest web site will be opened.

 ### Windows